Get

 Parenting isn’t easy and becomes exponentially more challenging with every child added to the family.
 You and your pet deserve some grace.
 You’ll learn from mistakes and discover new ways to meet your dog’s needs, but they will inevitably feel some stress with a changing household.

-Stay positive and patient through the trials, and your dog and baby will build an exceptional bond they’ll enjoy for years.
+Remember, if you start to see signs that your dog feels neglected, stay positive and patient through the trials and your dog will build an exceptional bond with your baby they’ll enjoy for years.

 Sources